grumpycatt/awesome-sysadmin/README.md

 * [Light Table](http://www.lighttable.com/) - The next generation code editor.
 * [Lime](http://limetext.org/) - Aims to provide an open source solution to Sublime Text
 * [ne](http://ne.di.unimi.it/) - Text editor based on the POSIX standard, which is fast, small, powerful and simple to use
+* [NeoVim](http://neovim.io/) - The Vim text editor has been loved by a generation of users.
+This is the next generation.
 * [TextMate](https://github.com/textmate/textmate/) - A graphical text editor for OS X.
 * [Vim](http://www.vim.org) - A highly configurable text editor built to enable efficient editing.